AdaCore/spark2014/docs/guidance/main.rst

 The use of ``Global`` contracts is not mandatory.
 However, whenever a contract is provided, it must be correct and complete: that is, it must mention every global variable accessed by the subprogram with the correct mode.
-Similarly to subprogram parameter modes, data-dependency contracts are checked by the tool in flow analysis mode and checks and warnings are issued in case of non-conformance.
+Similar to subprogram parameter modes, data-dependency contracts are checked by the tool in flow analysis mode and checks and warnings are issued in case of nonconformance.
 To verify manually supplied data-dependency contracts, run GNATprove in flow analysis mode by selecting the :menuselection:`SPARK --> Examine File` menu, selecting the :guilabel:`flow` mode in the GPS panel, checking the :guilabel:`Do not report warnings` box, unchecking the :guilabel:`Report checks proved` box, and clicking :guilabel:`Execute`.